Kevin-A/css-detector/README.md

 3. Install io.js 3.x.x (https://iojs.org/)
 4. Go to `/css-detector/crawler` and `npm install`
 5. Go to `/css-detector/website` and `npm install`
-    1. You might need to install the sqlite3 module manually (https://github.com/nodejs/node-gyp#installation)
+    1. You might need to install the sqlite3 module manually from the master branch: `npm install https://github.com/mapbox/node-sqlite3/tarball/master`
     2. The sqlite3 version on NPM is not yet compatible with io.js 3.x.x.
-As soon as it is, change `dependencies.sqlite3` in `/css-detector/website/package.json` to `"sqlite3": "^3.0.x"`
+As soon as it is, set `dependencies.sqlite3` in `/css-detector/website/package.json` to `"sqlite3": "^3.0.x"`

 ### Running it